Local Regulations

 Environmental Requirements

-- Eco-Friendly Products: Use of environmentally friendly cleaning products is encouraged to reduce ecological impact.
+- Eco-Friendly Products: Use of environmentally friendly cleaning products is encouraged and, in some cases, mandated by state law.

-- Water Usage Regulations: Adherence to local and state regulations regarding water usage during cleaning activities is necessary.
+- Water Usage Regulations: Compliance with state laws concerning water usage during cleaning processes, especially in drought-prone areas.

 Required Documentation

-- Safety Data Sheets (SDS): Documentation for all cleaning chemicals used, detailing hazards and handling instructions.
+- Safety Data Sheets (SDS): Documentation for all cleaning chemicals, providing information on hazards, handling, and emergency measures.

 Inspection Process

-- Initial Assessment: Conduct an initial walkthrough of the property to identify specific cleaning needs and compliance requirements.
+- On-Site Inspection: Conduct a walkthrough of the property to assess compliance with cleaning standards and regulations.